General Surgery Residency Program

 - A dean's letter with a transcript

-- Three letters of recommendation
+- Three letters of recommendation (Chair’s Letter may be submitted as a 4th, optionally)

-- Completion of the USMLE Step 1 exam
+- Completion of USMLE Step 1 exam

-If you have had previous postgraduate training, send letters of recommendation from the program directors of your first postgraduate year and any subsequent residency training.
+- If you have had previous postgraduate training, send letters of recommendation from the program director(s) of your first postgraduate year and any subsequent residency training.

 Learn more about how to apply to OHSU residencies and fellowships.